 In a good boarding school, when something goes wrong (a row in the dorm, a friendship breakdown, a homesickness episode, an academic crisis, a medical issue) the house picks it up first.
 The HM or matron makes a judgement call and takes whatever action is needed, then tells parents about it later, sometimes the same day, sometimes at the end of the week.

-When something goes wrong badly (a bullying allegation, a safeguarding concern, a serious mental health crisis) the school's process should escalate it within hours, with the head's involvement and a formal communication to parents.
+When something goes wrong badly (a bullying allegation, a safeguarding concern, a serious mental health crisis) the school's process should escalate it within hours, with the head's involvement and a formal note to parents.
 If you're considering a school, the question to ask is: What was the most recent serious safeguarding incident at the school, and how was it handled?
 Heads who have a clean record of handling difficulties well will answer that question with surprising directness.
 Heads who duck it are telling you something important.

 The practical bits everyone forgets